-Click the gear icon to open the counter display mode menu.
-Select the top item (the name of the currently playing shot) to display its countdown time only.

-Select the bottom item (New Playlist - Completion) to display the countdown time of the current shot and of the Playlist.
+- Select the top item (the name of the currently playing shot) to display its countdown time alone. - For a playlist, select the bottom item (New Playlist Completion) to display the countdown time of the current shot and of the playlist.